 Liars anchoring the political life cycle of Zimbabwe have managed to convince themselves that Matabeleland is a threat to national unity and have treated it as one.
 This deception is nothing but a chunk of deliberate lies reduced and meticulously put into practice.
 The whole Zimbabwean system is a political sham frequently patched and propped up by a woven set of partial truths, if not plain lies to avoid it collapsing on itself.

 Zimbabwe’s politics long lost its integrity, legislators relate with the benefits of holding onto power, and not the people; they draw power from the public and use their assumed authority to empower themselves and not the people.

-Do not start me with this unity argument; it is an illusion that Cross himself has described as a surrender.
-I will ignore the innuendo that Ndebele/ Khalanga surrendered tribalism that day; Mthwakazi rights were sacrificed on that Unity Accord document.
+Do not start me with the 1987 Unity Agreement argument; it is an illusion that Cross himself has described as a surrender.
+Mthwakazi citizen rights were sacrificed on that 1987 document.

 Eddie Cross is a Matabeleland legislator yet he seems to know precious little about the region’s issues or he is purposely acting ignorant to justify and protect his existence in a highly polarised Zimbabwean political system built on and sustained by lies.
 Is it not the height of moral depravity that upholding political integrity has become secondary to public office bearers and legislators feel the need to deceive the public to maintain their relevancy within a system?